domRiddle/ASF/FAQ.md

 **Q:** Can ASF minimize to tray?

 **A:** ASF is a console app, there is no window to be minimized, because window is created for you by your OS.
 You can however use any third-party tool capable of doing so, such as **[RBTray](http://rbtray.sourceforge.net/)**.

 ***

+**Q:** How many bots can I run with ASF?

+**A:** ASF as a program doesn't have any upper limit of bot instances, however - steam includes some restrictions.
+Currently you can run up to 100-110 bots with one IP and 1 ASF instance.
+It is possible to run more bots with more IPs and more ASF instances.

+***

+### Issues

+***